CarbonFxModules/carbonfx-modules-lib/README.md

 ## The Problem

 I've been building strategies for several years and have a pretty extensive collection of bots and indicators.
-A problem emerged over time, where I had lots interesting pieces of entry, exit, and money management logic stuct in files, but no way to easily mix and match them into new strategies.
+A problem emerged over time, where I had lots interesting pieces of entry, exit, and money management logic stuck in files, but no way to easily mix and match them into new strategies.

 I tried sub-classing, utility libs, and extension methods, but it always bound my logic to a particular